backtrace-labs/backtrace-forensics/README.md

 ## Writing a plugin

-Import `Plugins` namespace from `backtrace-forensics`, and use the `Plugins.createPlugin` function to begin.
+Import `Plugins` namespace from `@backtrace/forensics`, and use the `Plugins.createPlugin` function to begin.
 Add each extension as a element to the plugin, for example:

 ```typescript